 SPLOST 2018 Fund: A capital projects fund to account for the proceeds of special one percent sales tax levy approved in 2017 for a period of five years.
-The proceeds of this special tax are designated for a jail expansion, county 911 center communications upgrade, justice center addition, public facilities safety & equipment. transportation and economic development projects.
+The proceeds of this special tax are designated for a jail expansion, county 911 center communications upgrade, justice center addition, public safety facilities & equipment, transportation and economic development projects.